olincollege/uxd-2023-03/mew/design_refinement_report.md

 necessarily the same for individuals who haven’t invested as much time in our product.
 For example: the bubble view.
 Our reviewers wondered what the purpose of the bubble view served if there was already a map view, which some of them viewed as more intuitive and less violating to the eyes.
-Whereas in our paper prototype, users only had the bubble view, adding the map view here actually reduced the uniqueness of the bubble view.
-Users could not determine the value of using one view over the other.
-Additionally, there was confusion about whether the bubbles’ size or color had any significant meaning or if it was just for aesthetic purposes.
-A couple of reviewers also noted that they actually prefer seeing information in a more standardized, plain text format.
-They find it easier to read information than interact with graphics, which is incredibly valuable to know.
-We want to find a way to provide a non-graphical way to process the events posted in our app, such as a list view.
+Adding the map view actually seemed to reduce the uniqueness and value of the bubble view.
+Additionally, there was confusion about whether the bubbles’ size or color had any significant meaning, or if it was just for aesthetic purposes.
+A couple of reviewers also noted that they actually preferred seeing information in a more standardized, plain list format rather than interacting with cool graphics, stating that it was easier to parse information quickly in a list.
+Based on this feedback, we want to explore ways to offer a non-graphical, yet still visually appealing, way to process the events posted in our app, such as a list view.

 **INSERT IMAGE**